cloudflare/cloudflare-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 The response body returns from your origin server and does not include the (case-insensitive) value of `expected_body` configured in your monitor.

 Note that we only read the first 10 KB of the response.
-If you return a larger response, and the expected_body is not in the first 10 KB, the health check will fail.
+If you return a larger response, and the expected_body is not in the first 10 KB, the health monitor request will fail.

 ### Solution